renovatebot/renovate/docs/usage/setup-azure-devops.md

 ![Azure DevOps starter pipeline template](assets/images/azure-devops-setup-2.png)

-1. Replace all contents with next npm/Yarn template (change all <i>PLACEHOLDER</i> strings with your values):
+1. Replace all contents with next npm/Yarn template (change all _PLACEHOLDER_ strings with your values):

 ```
 schedules: